 Travel insurance is probably the least adventurous thing you can think of.
-But it makes sense to be covered for injury, losses or cancellation if you're planning on going beyond your comfort zone.
+But it makes sense to be insured for injury, losses or cancellation if you're planning on going beyond your comfort zone.

-Worldcare Travel Insurance Comprehensive Insurance policy* covers a range of adventure activities such as surfing, rockwall climbing, bungee jumping, white-water rafting and canyon swinging, plus more, in most destinations you're likely to visit.
+Worldcare Travel Insurance Comprehensive Insurance policy* is designed to cover a range of adventure activities such as river cruising, rockwall climbing, bungee jumping and canyon swinging, plus more, in most destinations you're likely to visit.

 In some countries, such as the United States, the cost of getting you to hospital and receiving quality medical treatment can be very expensive.
 It's worth considering taking out cover with Worldcare—so you can have the freedom to focus on the experience.

-*Terms, conditions, limits and exclusions apply.
+*Terms, conditions, exclusions, limits and applicable sub-limits apply.
 Please refer to the Product Disclosure Statement for details.

 What activities are automatically included in Worldcare’s Travel Insurance?

-Your policy provides cover for claims arising directly from your participation in the following activities, subject to the terms, conditions, limits and exclusions that apply to the section under which your claim is made, along with any General Exclusions:
+Your policy is designed to provide cover for claims arising directly from your participation in the following activities, subject to the terms, conditions, limits and exclusions that apply to the section under which your claim is made, along with any General Exclusions:

 - aqua zorbing;